List of Scream Queens characters: Red Devil

 After her brother's murder, Hester started to don the costume and decapitated Gigi, stabbed Pete and forced a pizza delivery man to blow up Kappa which resulted in his death.
 It is also revealed that Hester turned on the fryer that resulted in Ms Bean's death.
 Her identity was revealed to Zayday and Grace who confronted her however she was found with a stiletto in her eye and blamed #5 before later defending herself by hiring a married couple to say that they are her real parents, even her real parents (Sophia Doyle and Wes Gardner) weren't on her record.
-The Chanel's were successfully arrested for the murders and sent to the same asylum that Hester and Boone grew up.
+The Chanels were successfully arrested for the murders and sent to the same asylum that Hester and Boone grew up.
 Hester, now as the only survivor of the Red Devil team, ends her plan for revenge and the Red Devil conspiracy in January 2016.
 At the asylum, Chanel is awoken by a knife wielding Red Devil who was revealed to be her ex-boyfriend Chad Radwell who dresses as the Devil to scare Chanel inside the hospital.
 After the Green Meanie killers are killed and everyone's lives return to normal and Chanel is leaving her TV show studio a Red Devil is seen waiting in the backseat of her car.